Name: Gunboat Jack

 Gunboat Jack became very famous in India when fighting there from the late 1920s through the 1940s.
 He is featured as a major character in Timeri Murari's 1970 novel Field of Honor.

 Gunboat Jack filled out a WWI Registration card.
-In he gives his name as Wilson James Colzie.
-Born 1 feb 1900.
-He is living in East Hartford, CT at the time but lists his nearest relative as Mrs. Julia Gilbert of Montezuma, GA.
+In he gives his name as Wilson James Colzie, born 1 Feb 1900.
+He was living in East Hartford, CT at the time but lists his nearest relative as Mrs. Julia Gilbert of Montezuma, GA.
 He was working as a truck driver.
-This is 12 Sep 1918.
-He also filled out a variation of a draft card for Connecticut on 3 Mar 1917.
-In this one he lists his size as 5 tall and 130 pounds.
-But this feels wrong to me as in his WWI draft card he is listed of medium height and medium build.
+This is 12 Sept 1918.
+He also filled out a variation of a draft card for Connecticut on 3 March 1917.
+In this one he lists his size as 5' tall and 130 pounds.

-The following story about him is from The Bangalore Mirror
+The following story is from The Bangalore Mirror: